indimail/indimail-mta/README.md

         100 /var/lib/dpkg/status
 ```

-# Docker / Podman Repository
+# Docker / Podman Containers

-The [docker repository](https://hub.docker.com/r/cprogrammer/indimail-mta) can be used to pull docker/podman images
-for indimail-mta (This is no longer valid.
-Docker no longer allows me to connect my github account unless I pay them.
-I cannot afford that.
-It will be better that you build the images yourself.

-For latest details refer to [README](https://github.com/mbhangui/docker/blob/master/README.md)
+Earlier I used to provide docker / podman container images on docker hub.
+But recently docker has removed the ability (without any warning) to connect with a github account unless you pay them a hefty sum every month.
+As a principle, I no longer support docker.
+You can build your own images instead.
+Refer to [README](https://github.com/mbhangui/docker/blob/master/README.md) on how to build your own container images.

 # SUPPORT INFORMATION